Les Baux and the old

 restart.

-on what road it probably was.
-If he hadn't told me I never found it!
+us the road.
+If he hadn't told us, we never found it!
 The road was long but finally we recognized it.
-But

 our